u16rogue/genshin-scripting-framework/docs/README.md

 If you are looking for the Scripting API provided by GSF, checkout the [Scripting API Documentation](script_api.md).

+If you are using [Visual Studio Code](https://code.visualstudio.com/) a syntax highlighter for ChaiScript is available [here](https://marketplace.visualstudio.com/items?itemName=codehz.chaiscript-syntax).

 ## Getting Started

 ### Prerequisite